ntl/activeshepherd/README.md

+# WARNING: DANGER AHEAD!

+*This repo is titled "eat-my-babies" for a reason.
+It's essentially scratch code at this point.*

 # ActiveShepherd

 Is your app/models directory growing unweildy?
 Do you find yourself desiring the notion of aggregates to help corral your less important models under the umbrella of more important "business entities?"
 That's the problem I had that led me to write this gem.
 I wanted to be able to reason about an entire namespace of models as one thing; or an "aggregate" in enterprisey development parlance.

 My main goal was to be able to keep using ActiveRecord and intrude on it as little as possible.
 The result was an approach that requires you to wire up your models a bit more strictly -- you need to be setting `dependent: 'destroy'`, `autosave: true`, and `inverse_of` on all associations to the sub objects, and you also need to make references to external models (e.g. outside the namespace of the aggregate) read only.
+The benefit you get from this gem is to be able to both query and manipulate the state of the entire aggregate all at once.

-There are more requirements that are outline by Eric Evans in his brilliant Domain Driven Design book, whose self titled concept is still very new to me.
+There are more requirements that are outlined by Eric Evans in his brilliant Domain Driven Design book, whose self titled concept is still very new to me.

 ## Installation